hbctraining/scRNA-seq_online/lessons/07_SC_clustering_cells_SCT.md

 ## Learning Objectives:

-* Utilize methods for evaluating the selection of PCs to use for clustering
+* Describe methods for evaluating the number of principal components used for clustering
-* Perform clustering of cells based on significant PCs
+* Perform clustering of cells based on significant principal components

 # Single-cell RNA-seq clustering analysis